Aditi Arya

-Aditi Arya (born 18 September 1993) is an Indian actress, model, research analyst and beauty pageant titleholder who was crowned Femina Miss India World in 2015.
+Aditi Arya Kotak (born 18 September 1993) is an Indian actress, model, research analyst and beauty pageant titleholder who was crowned Femina Miss India World in 2015.
 She represented India at Miss World 2015 pageant.

 Early life

 Arya was born in Chandigarh and studied at Sacred Heart Senior Secondary School in her early years before moving to Gurgaon where she completed her schooling at Amity International School.
-She then completed her graduation with a finance major in business studies from Delhi University's Shaheed Sukhdev College of Business Studies.
+She then completed her graduation with a finance major in business studies from Shaheed Sukhdev College of Business Studies.
 She was enrolled in the Indian School of Business through their Young Leaders Programme while working as a research analyst for one of the big four audit firms, Ernst & Young.

 She is enrolled in the Yale School of Management, MBA class of 2023.

 She has been associated with several non-profit groups such as Amitasha, Supported Decision Making and Protsahan.
-She has also been involved in street theatre, touching topics such as civic sense and sensitivity towards specially abled.

 Pageantry

 Femina Miss India 2015

 Aditi was crowned the winner at fbb Femina Miss India World 2015, on 28 March 2015 in Mumbai.